• Skip to main content

 • Have dual citizenship or are about to become a citizen of another country.

 The process of renouncing citizenship is through a declaration of alienation.
 If you were Irish by birth, you can reclaim your citizenship quite easily at a later date.
-Otherwise, you will have to start the citizenship process again if you decide you wish to become Irish once more.
+Otherwise, you will have to start the citizenship process again if you decide to become Irish again.

 Benefits of being an Irish citizen